ecemonkol/to-do-list/README.md

 If you would like to contribute to this project, feel free to submit a pull request.
 Please include a detailed description of your changes and any relevant documentation.

 # Contact
-If you have any questions or comments about this project, please feel free to contact me at [insert your contact information].
+If you have any questions or comments about this project, please feel free to contact me.
 Thank you for using the To-Do List Application!